-- 1. To determine the composition, and abundance of phytoplankton populations at stations in the lower Chesapeake Bay and stations in the Elizabeth, James, York (Pamunkey) and Rappahannock Rivers (Fig. 1).
-This requires knowledge of phytoplankton species from fresh water, estuarine, and marine populations (including the diatoms, dinoflagellates, cryptomonads, chlorophytes, cyanobacteria, euglenophytes, chrysophytes, prasinophytes, haptophytes, and other components. - 2.
-To determine concentrations of the autotrophic picoplankton, at 7 stations in the lower Chesapeake Bay and 7 stations in the tributaries mentioned above. - 3.
-To determine 14C productivity rates from samples taken of the phytoplankton community at stations located in the lower Chesapeake Bay and tributaries mentioned above. - 4.
-To provide base line data that may be used for data interpretation and statistical analysis of the phytoplankton, picoplankton and productivity studies mentioned above, in addition to the application of the data to long-term trend analysis.
+1. To determine the composition, and abundance of phytoplankton populations at stations in the lower Chesapeake Bay and stations in the Elizabeth, James, York (Pamunkey) and Rappahannock Rivers (Fig. 1).
+This requires knowledge of phytoplankton species from fresh water, estuarine, and marine populations.

+2. To determine concentrations of the autotrophic picoplankton, at 7 stations in the lower Chesapeake Bay and 7 stations in the tributaries mentioned above.

+3. To provide base line data that may be used for data interpretation and statistical analysis of the phytoplankton and picoplankton mentioned above.

-- 5. To identify from these collections information on the seasonal abundance, occurrence, and distribution of potential toxin producing phytoplankters at these stations in the lower Bay and the tributaries (Marshall, 1994, 1996, 2007, etc.). - 6.
-To provide information regarding major algal bloom events of in the lower Bay and these tributaries that occurred during the collection period.
-Microcystin analysis will be conducted in major blooms exceeding 50,000 cells/ml) of the cyanobacteria Microcystis aeruginosa. - 7.
-To establish a consistent, long term historical data-base that may be used in the future studies within the station locations mentioned above.
+4. To identify from these collections information on the seasonal abundance, occurrence, and distribution of potential toxin producing phytoplankters at these stations in the lower Bay and the tributaries (Marshall, 1994, 1996, 2007; Marshall et al. 2005, 2008).

+5. To provide information regarding major algal bloom events of in the lower Bay and these tributaries that occurred during the collection period.
+Microcystin analysis will be conducted in major blooms events of the cyanobacteria Microcystis aeruginosa.

+6. To establish a consistent, long term historical data-base that may be used in the future studies within the station locations mentioned above.